-a.
-Prostitution under section 12.1-29-03;

-liability or a juvenile delinquency proceeding is presumed to be a child in need of services under chapter 50-25.1."
+Juvenile sex trafficking victims are presumed to be a child in need of services under N.D.
+Cent.
+Code § 12.1-41-12(4) (Immunity of minor) which states, "A minor, who under subsection 1 or 3, is not subject to criminal liability or a juvenile delinquency proceeding is presumed to be a child in need of services under chapter 50-25.1."
 Pursuant to N.D.
 Cent.
-Code § 12.1-41-17(2)80 (Eligibility for benefit or service), "A minor who has engaged in commercial sexual activity is eligible for a benefit or service available through the state, regardless of immigration status."
+Code § 12.1-41-17(2) (Eligibility for benefit or service), "A minor who has engaged in commercial sexual activity is eligible for a benefit or service available through the state, regardless of immigration status."
 However, N.D.
 Cent.
 Code § 12.1-41-17(4) states, "For purposes of this section, 'a benefit or service available through the state' does not include a benefit or service of a program administered by the department of human services using federal or special funds, if the victim or minor does not meet program eligibility requirements including an eligibility requirement that is based on immigration status."

-If found to be an abused or neglected child81 or presumed to be a child in need of services under N.D.
+If found to be an abused or neglected child or presumed to be a child in need of services under N.D.
 Cent.
 Code § 12.1-41-12(4), a commercially sexually exploited minor could be brought under the protections of N.D.
 Cent.
-Code § 50-25.1 (Child Abuse and Neglect), which serves "to protect the health and welfare of children by encouraging the reporting of children who are known to be or suspected of being abused or neglected; the providing of adequate services for the protection and treatment of abused and neglected children and to protect them from further harm;," N.D.
+Code § 50-25.1 (Child Abuse and Neglect), which serves "to protect the health and welfare of children by encouraging the reporting of children who are known to be or suspected of being abused or neglected; the providing of adequate services for the protection and treatment of abused and neglected children and to protect them from further harm . . . ."
+N.D.
 Cent.
 Code § 50-25.1-01 (Purpose).
 Upon a report of abuse or neglect, N.D.
 Cent.
 Code § 50-25.1-05(1) (Assessment) states that